GoComputing/Positional-Bias/README.md

 # Order Matters: The Impact of Positional Bias in LLM-Based Recommender Systems

+This code allow the reproducibility of the experiments performed for bias detection in recommender systems based on Large Language Models.

 > **Authors**: Carlos Peláez-González, Andrés Herrera-Poyatos, Francisco Herrera Triguero
+>
 > **Conference/Journal**:
+>
 > **Code License**:

 ---